Fake nude photography

-Fake nude photography refers to nude photographs created to appear as actual nudes of an individual.
-Several reasons for the creation of these doctored photographs include sexual gratification, stigmatization or embarrassment of the subject, or for commercial gain, such as by selling the photographs on pornography websites.
-Fakes can be created using image editing software or through machine learning (fake pornographic images created this way are referred to as deepfakes).
+Fake nude photography is the creation of nude photographs designed to appear as genuine nudes of an individual.
+The motivations for the creation of these modified photographs include curiosity, sexual gratification, the stigmatization or embarrassment of the subject, and commercial gain, such as through the sale of the photographs via pornographic websites.
+Fakes can be created using image editing software or through machine learning.
+Fake images created using the latter method are called deepfakes.